 Among the local gentry were the owners of the Bigsweir estate which lay on the Gloucestershire side of the weir and was originally owned by the Bishops of Hereford.
 The freehold to the estate passed to Thomas Catchmay in 1445.
 It remained the main house and estate of the Catchmay family for several centuries.
 Thomas Catchmay already held other lands.
 John Catchmay was living at Bigsweir in 1509 and Thomas Catchmay in 1555.
 By 1608 the Bigsweir estate was held by George Catchmay who then employed at least eight servants.
 Thomas Catchmay (born 1445) was Thomas James’ great grandfather on his mother’s side of his family.

-Edward Whitson (1540-1629) was a member of a gentry family from Newland.
+The man who hired Gethin and owned the calfskins was Edward Whitson (1540-1629), a member of a gentry family from Newland.
 In 1610 he was recoded as being a church warden at Newland church.
 Members of his extended family included the brothers John Whitson (1557-1629) and Christopher Whitson (1545-1605), sons of William Whitson both born in Clearwell, the village next to Newland.

 In his book John Whitson and the Merchant Community of Bristol published by Bristol Historical Association in 1970, Patrick McGrath describes Whitson’s career, fame and fortune.